 It’s completely possible for kids to experience bouts of poor mental health and not have a

 mental illness diagnosis.
 But to be our kids’ biggest supporters, it’s important to talk to them about identifying and managing emotions.

-it’s important to remember that we’ve been there before!
+As adults, it’s important to remember that we’ve been there before!
 Our kids don’t have all of our life experiences yet, so take this opportunity to guide them and not alienate them.

 Manifest resilience through problem-solving.

 Once kids are comfortable identifying their thoughts and emotions, they will begin to search for ways to manage them.
 After all, feelings are messages telling us action is needed.

 Find opportunities to work through things together and make it a memorable experience.